Slow recovery

 External USB Drive

 The external USB drive is a very useful means to store recovered files and disk images on.
 The drive can be plugged into a PC and detected automatically.
-The default mode that XP works with external drives is to optimise for quick removal.
+The default Windows mode with external drives is to optimise for quick removal.
 This means that the operating system caching is not enabled.
 For memory sticks, where the disk is often plugged in and out, this is often the best setting, but for a large USB drive, the effect on performance is rather dramatic.
 If the drive is set for optmising performance, files written from a recovered disk may be 10 times faster.
-To set up this mode it is necessary to go to Drive properties, and Polices, and set for ‘Optimize performance’ Sometimes it will be necessary to reboot the PC.
-For most jobs, the improvement in speed is well worth while.

 Disk image